What is an informational text

 - ease of perception of information;

-- the usefulness in every sentence;
+- benefit in every sentence;

 - availability of examples.